stewert69/mysqlledger/README.md

 Coming Soon:
 * Add sql automation to install
-* Added a logout link. - Found a bug.
+* A logout link. - Found a bug, removed until i can fix it.